-Salvador Camarena, Ross Matthews’ Partner: 5 Fast Facts You Need to Know
+Salvador Camarena, Ross Mathews’ Partner: 5 Fast Facts You Need to Know

 Apart from House Hunters, Sal has been featured on shows like E!’s Who Wore it Better, Home and Family on the Hallmark Channel, and Good Morning Britain.
 He has worked with personalities like Bravo Star Brandi Glanville and actress/comedian Heather McDonald.

-3. He and Matthews Have Been Dating Since 2008
+3. He and Mathews Have Been Dating Since 2008

-Matthews and Camarena have been dating since 2008.
+Mathews and Camarena have been dating since 2008.

 The couple are parents to three rescued dogs: Louise, Mijo, and Audrey.

-4. Camarena and Matthews Raised Money for the Palm Springs Animal Shelter on ‘Celebrity Family Feud’
+4. Camarena and Mathews Raised Money for the Palm Springs Animal Shelter on ‘Celebrity Family Feud’

-Camarena and Matthews have chosen to donate their earnings from Celebrity Family Feud to the Palm Springs Animal Shelter.
+Camarena and Mathews have chosen to donate their earnings from Celebrity Family Feud to the Palm Springs Animal Shelter.

-The couple will be joined tonight by friend Taya Faber, Matthews’ mother Gaye Louise Matthews, and aunt Boni Bernice Killion on Celebrity Family Feud.
+The couple will be joined tonight by friend Taya Faber, Mathews’ mother Gaye Louise Mathews, and aunt Boni Bernice Killion on Celebrity Family Feud.
 They’re facing off against Faith Evans and her family.

 5. He Splits His Time Between Palm Springs and LA